KnowPulse-KnowledgeBase/grant-and-budget-writing/index.md

 title: "How do I write a funding proposal?"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson contains a repository of resources related to grant and budget writing."
+short-purpose: "This lesson contains resources related to grant and budget writing."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.